minnbanya/NLP-Project/README.md

 The paper is about a chatbot called AliMe Chat that's really good at answering questions and having conversations.
 It introduced a new method for improving chatbots by combining 3 models including:
 1. Information Retrieval (IR) model is used for retrieving the number of sets of candidate QA pairs from the database that has the top similarity score between the input question and the retrieved question calculated by BM25.
 2. Rerank model (Seq2Seq) is used for calculating the confidence score between the input question and all candidate answers and selecting the answer that has the highest score.
 If the score is higher than the threshold, the chatbot takes the answer.
-3. Generation based model (Seq2Seq with GRU) is used for generating the answer from scratch based on context if the score from the Rerank model is lower than the threshold.
+3. Generation based model (Seq2Seq with GRU) is used for generating the answer from scratch based on context if the score from the Rerank model is lower than the threshold.<br>
 By combining 3 models, it handles the limitations of the IR model (struggle with less common questions and difficulty to handle with long-tail questions) and the Seq2Seq based generation model (sometimes gives inconsistent or nonsensical answers).
 Moreover, the paper compared IR, Generation, IR + Rerank, and IR + Rerank + Generation.
 They concluded that IR + Rerank + Generation got the highest accuracy.